pramine/flhr-k8s-jenkins/README.md

 The pipeline creates a single Kubernetes pod with two containers, from maven and busybox images
 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/jenkins-declarative-success.png)

+### Kubernetes-cli plugin Execute kubectl Commands from the Shell

 ## Integrate Jenkins with a GitHub Account